 Pay in person or online.
 All events are open to non-members too!

 Coming up later this term is our Annual General Meeting (AGM), when we elect a brand new committee to be in charge of the society’s day-to-day operations.
-This is your opportunity to run for a committee position, take charge, and improve the society in ways you like.
+This is your opportunity to run for a committee position, and take charge.

 In one of the oldest and noblest traditions of HackSoc, we descend upon a room, play many boardgames, and eat much cake.
-Both boardgames and cake are brought along by members, so if you do enjoy the events, please consider bringing something along time.
+Both boardgames and cake are brought along by members, so if you do enjoy the events, please consider bringing something along.

 An unprecedented case of joviality and camaraderie has struck HackSoc, and we have responded with a weekly social over in the Glasshouse on Hes East.
 Come for lunch, a chat, and maybe a small game or two.

 It's reasonably safe to say we are a society with technology, and what's technology good for other than programming?
 Gaming!
 We'll hook up some consoles to projectors and fritter the night away.

 Another tradition with a long and glorious history, the humble HackPub, in which we visit one of York's many fine pubs and converse late into the night about high culture, politics, and how old jet engines work over a pint (of something non-alcoholic, if you so desire).

 A new addition to our roster, gathering in a computer lab together to work on projects either individually or together, and ordering pizza.
 Being alone together can be a lot more fun than being alone by yourself.

 Sometimes two films complement each other so perfectly that it becomes inconcievable to watch one without also watching the other.
 Or sometimes two films fall naturally into a coherent theme.
 We gather to appreciate such pairings a few times a term.